 Her career has taken her to remote and extraordinary places – from war zones and refugee camps to deserts, jungles and mountain regions – filming everything from celebrity interviews to stories with refugee communities in Africa.

-From 2018–2021, she was an executive at Screen Australia, overseeing development of a wide range of documentary and digital projects.
+From 2018β2021, she was an executive at Screen Australia, overseeing development of a wide range of documentary and digital projects.
 She later led industry programs at Screenworks and AFTRS, supporting filmmakers in regional and remote Australia and building industry partnerships on filmmaking initiatives and opportunities for emerging creatives.
+Latterly, she’s headed up Business Development at Screen Careers, working with domestic and international studios, production companies and streamers to boost screen workforce capacity and unlock the benefits of Location Offset-supported productions as prime opportunities for training crew.

 We tried to get a reality show about our adventures on our motorcycles but no interest.
 We thought 2 women ADV touring would be a good idea…but we were humbled to think otherwise.
 LOL